 Each neighborhood’s real estate market also contributed to the determination.
 The best neighborhoods tend to be the most in-demand.

 Because of this, home prices in these neighborhoods have seen notable increases over recent years.
-Even homes that are in need of repairs sell for decent prices.
+Even homes that need repairs sell for decent prices.

 Quantifiable and verifiable data was compiled to determine the performance of each neighborhood in these different categories.
 This included reviews, publicized amenities, community vents, and statistical data.